 What is Digital Asset Management (DAM/MAM)?

-Digital Asset Management (DAM) refers to the collaborative (central) storage, management and distribution of digital media - the so-called assets.
+Digital Asset Management (DAM) refers to the collaborative (central) storage, administration and distribution of digital media - the so-called assets.

 The assets are managed by database-supported procedures in the system, where by the digital assets are often not stored directly in the database but in the file system (file level).